-Azure Local - Landing zone design with the Local management group
+Azure Local - Landing zone design with the Local management group and tiered subscriptions

 - Intro